Anne sets off to Spain.

 “Well I didn’t," she shouted.
 "But I bloody well am now.”
 She rushed down the stairs and into the street, heading for Craig’s house.
 It took her an hour to walk there and she thought she would sit and wait in the Jaguar, but it was locked.
 She tried the broken down MCA sports car and luckily it was unlocked so she sat inside waiting for Craig to come out of the house.

 They crossed The Channel and set off across France.
 Anne was still feeling disturbed about finding her fiancé in bed with her best friend.
 She felt like crying and knew she must snap out of it.
-“What time will we get to Spain? she asked.
+“What time will we get to your villa? she asked.